Crude Oil prices are expected to trade sideways today: Angel Broking

 Outlook

-The Middle East tensions might roil the oil markets and raise the risk premium while rise in crude inventories in the US is a worrisome sign.
-On the MCX, oil prices are expected to trade sideways today; International markets are trading lower by 0.78 percent at $61.20 per barrel.
+The Middle East tensions might roil the oil markets supply which might support the prices.
+On the MCX, oil prices are expected to trade sideways today; International markets are trading lower by 1.30 percent at $62.45 per barrel.

 For all commodities report, click here